glibsonoran/Plush-for-ComfyUI/README.md

 * You’ll need a valid API key from OpenAI, which requires a paid account.
 Generate the key from their website.

 * Plush requires the OpenAI Python library version 1.3.5 or later.
 If you have used earlier nodes that communicate with ChatGPT you may have an early version of this library in which case you’ll need to upgrade it.
+You can upgrade by typing the command:
+* >pip install openai --upgrade

-You can upgrade by typing the command:   **>pip install openai --upgrade**  in a directory *where it will apply to the installation of Python that ComfyUI is using.*
+  in a directory *where it will be applied to the installation of Python that ComfyUI is using.*

 * Be aware that the new OpenAI API is not backward compatible and apps that use the older library may break after this upgrade.
 ****

 ### Usage:

 Before you launch ComfUI, you’ll need to give Plush access to your OpenAI API key.
-Navigate to the ComfyUI/custom_nodes/Plush-for-ComfyUI directory and open the configuration JSON:  config.json.
-You’ll see the word “key” and next to it a placeholder for you API key “jk-######”.
-Replace the placeholder with your API key and close the file.
+Navigate to the **ComfyUI/custom_nodes/Plush-for-ComfyUI** directory and open the configuration JSON:  *config.json*.
+You’ll look for the word “key” and next to it a placeholder for your API key “jk-######”.
+Replace the placeholder with your API key and save then close the file.

-There’s another config.json in the ComfyUI/custom_nodes/Plush-for-ComfyUI/bkup directory.
+There’s another config.json in the **ComfyUI/custom_nodes/Plush-for-ComfyUI/bkup** directory.
 This file gets copied to the main directory if the main config.json is missing or corrupted.
 It’s a good idea to enter your API key in this file too.

+I reccommend starting off using Style Prompt with a full SDXL Base and Refiner model, these models have the depth and labeling of art styles and artists that works well with this node.
+You'll find a Workflow image in the **custom_nodes/Plush-for-ComfyUI/Example_workflows** directory if you want a quick setup.
+Style Prompt doesn't work well with quick print/turbo workflows like LCM that rely on low cfg values.
+Stable Diffusion has to implement the whole (or most) of a fairly detailed prompt in order to get the right style effect, and these workflows just don't pick everything up.
+At least initially I recommend you use the more basic workflows and models

 ***
 ![Alt Text](https://github.com/glibsonoran/Plush-for-ComfyUI/assets/31249593/32debc23-3da0-4a65-a3f2-6cf803bde741 "Style Prompt Node")